+This competition is hopefully the first of many.
+It is a way for Moxie Chic to encourage girls to express themselves, use their voices and feel empowered — which is what we are all about!
+It is a culmination of everything we believe in. . .and are trying to achieve.
 The timing of this event was inspired by International Day of the Girl as well as the current heated election.
 Many young girls understand the civic responsibility of voting, but none are old enough to vote.
 They feel left out and helpless.
 This gives them an opportunity to express themselves AND make a difference.
 The winning design will be converted into a graphic format for a shirt and sold on http://www.moxie-chic.com, with 100% of the proceeds donated to Girls Inc.

 What do you expect to see from the competition?
 How do you expect it to impact upcoming artists?

 I am looking forward to seeing how young minds express their vision of feminism.
 My hope is that the winner will feel celebrated and proud to see her unique design and vision translated into a shirt and offered on the site.
 My hope is that she will feel both especially proud and empowered in knowing her design is helping other girls, as well as a deep connection to our responsibility, as girls, to lift one another up (#girlshelpinggirls).

 What encouraged you to donate proceeds to organizations?
 Why these organizations?

+You mentioned sustainable fashion on your products, tell me more about that please.
 We are committed to ecological and social justice in our processes and production: (1) we use toxin-free, water-based inks that are vegan and biodegradable (CPSIA compliant and Oeko-Tex certified); it’s safe for kids and reduces environmental waste (2) we print-on-demand which means that each product is made to order, avoiding overproduction and textile waste, and we use direct-to-garment printing which demands less energy and lower carbon footprints than other printing methods (3) our printing facility options allow for us to use the facility closest to each customer (shipping faster and to shorter distances) and (4) we only use garments supplied by manufacturers committed to social responsibility with respect to, the environment, community engagement, labor empowerment and compliance practices, and product and quality assurance.

 Aside from apparel you offer home and living decor, tell me more about that?